From Heegaard diagrams to surgery: An example

-We are grateful to Vladimir Gruji\' c for pointing out to us the problem of surgery presentation of small covers and to Danica Kosanovi\' c for very useful comments concerning the previous version of this note.
-The first and the third author were supported by the Science Fund of the Republic of Serbia, Grant No. 7749891, Graphical Languages - GWORDS.}
+\textmd{\textbf{Acknowledgements.}} We are grateful to the anonymous referee for helping us to improve the paper.
+We are also grateful to Vladimir Gruji\' c for pointing out to us the problem of surgery presentation of small covers and to Danica Kosanovi\' c for very useful comments concerning the previous version of this note.